Want to become an EMT? This is what you need to know

-Being an EMT is rewarding job, and there’s plenty of room to grow
+Being an emergency medical technician is rewarding job, and with the right EMT training, there’s plenty of room to grow

 If you’re thinking of becoming an emergency medical technician, you might have questions about the job and the process to become one.